Our Origins

 Policymaker and Public Education

-Throughout its history, The Center created numerous education and outreach campaigns, among them: two documentaries on the role of community-based sanctions in justice policy reform hosted by the late Raymond Burr; a live 90 minute special on child sexual abuse; an incarceration simulation experience for Connecticut General Assembly members at the Old Haddam Jail; and, a series of seminars for electronic and print media on key criminal justice reporting issues in partnership with the Connecticut Humanities Council and hosted by the late Fred Friendly, retired president of CBS News.
+Throughout its history, The Justice Education Center has created numerous education and outreach campaigns, among them: two documentaries on the role of community-based sanctions in justice policy reform hosted by the late Raymond Burr; a live 90 minute special on child sexual abuse; an incarceration simulation experience for Connecticut General Assembly members at the Old Haddam Jail; and, a series of seminars for electronic and print media on key criminal justice reporting issues in partnership with the Connecticut Humanities Council and hosted by the late Fred Friendly, retired president of CBS News.

 It is our hope that our past programming, policy and education efforts will continue to inform and strengthen The Center’s ongoing work to steadily improve Connecticut’s system of justice and the communities it serves.